Terms and Conditions

 - Due to tax regulations, certain items may be subject to applicable taxes.

-- You have 30 days from initial purchase to refund or switch your off-campus meal plan.
+- You have 30 days from the initial purchase to refund or switch your Campus Meal Plan, subject to applicable fees.

 - to process meal plan application forms